Tuft & Needle vs. Purple Mattress Comparison

 Prices, Sizes, and Value

 A key difference between the Tuft & Needle and the Purple mattresses is the price.
-The Purple mattress is not available in a Twin size, but prices for all other standard sizes are listed below.
+Prices for each of the standard sizes are listed in the table below.

 |Mattress Size||Tuft & Needle||Purple|